Spring and Summer aren’t the only seasons in which flowers bloom; some of the prettiest flowers bloom in the Fall.

 Make sure to plant chrysanthemums in full sun (they need 6 hours of direct sunlight daily).
 They can withstand Winter temperatures if you plant them in the Spring, which would give them enough time to establish their roots.
 If you plant them in late Summer, they will probably only last one season, so treat them as an annual flower that you’ll have to replant next year; don’t worry, though, they’re worth it!

-Purple domes come in a unique, deep-purple shade that features a yellow center.
+These beautiful yellow and purple domes asters below feature striking color and a small yellow center.
 Similar to daisies, purple domes are perfect for livening up a garden and they can be used as ground covers, too.

 These beauties bloom from late Summer to mid-Fall and they attract butterflies!
 Grow them in full sun or partial shade and provide them with fertile soil.